 In 2005 the company became one of the first machine shops in Canada to obtain TS16949 certification.

 In 2014, the President, Quality Manager, Dave Oliver and CNC production manager, Ken Jewer purchased Collison-Goll.
 With 63 years of combined experience at Collison-Goll, the transition was seamless.

-In 2015 the company added a Traub and two Hydromats to its machining base.
-To further expand the company's machining capabilities and capacity, the owners also purchased a majority shareholding in a CNC company that specializes in parts that require complex milling.
+In 2015, the owners purchased a majority shareholding in a CNC company that specializes in parts that require complex milling on vertical machining centers.